|World Cup 2010|

 GK: Iker Casillas

 Iker Casillas is Spain's most decorated goalkeeper.
 He started with Real Madrid's academy and made his professional debut in 1999.
 He won three Champions' League with them.
+With 725 appearances for the club, Casillas is Madrid's second most capped player of all-time after Raúl.
 For Spain, he earned 167 caps.
 He captained Spain into winning the WC in 2010 and two European Championships in 2008 and 2012.
 He is capped over 150 times.
 He also played for Porto.

 CB/RB: Sergio Ramos

-Part of the all-conquering Spanish team that won the WC and two European Championships.
-He is the youngest player ever to receive his 100th caps.
-He joined Real Madrid as a teenager.
+Ramos was an important part of the all-conquering Spanish team that won the 2010 World Cup and two European Championships.
+He is Spain's youngest player ever to receive his 100th caps.
+He has been named La Liga's Best Defender a record four times.
+In 2005, he joined Real Madrid as a teenager from Sevilla.
+With Real Madrid, he won three Champions League.
 He scored the tying goal as Real Madrid won their 10th European Cup in 2014.
-He won his second Champions League title in 2016.
+At the time of writing, he is the captain of Real Madrid.

 CB: Jacinto Quincoces